ElGuillermo/HLL_CRCON_Installer/README.md

 ```

 You'll need to have some informations handy.
-These are provided by your game server provider (Qonzer, GTX, GPortal, Nitrado, etc)
+These are provided by your game server provider (GPortal, GTX, Nitrado, Qonzer, etc)
 - HLL game server RCON IP
 - HLL game server RCON port
 - HLL game server RCON password